Pit Crew (Drag Race)

 The Pit Crew is the ensemble of scantily clad male models who appear on camera for various segments of the American television series RuPaul's Drag Race and its derivatives, utilizing the motif of car drag racing.
 During season 6 of Drag Race, and on Drag Race Thailand, the group are known as the Scruff Pit Crew.
 The group are called the Brit Crew on RuPaul's Drag Race UK.
 A behind-the-scenes weekly web series Oh Pit Crew launched in 2014 with season six and airs on WOW Presents Plus, and its related YouTube channel.

 Function

 Crew members often appear dressed only in designer underwear, and features as human props, and in sketches, mini-, and maxi-challenges to aid the drag queen contestants.
 In one mini-challenge called "Pants Down Bottoms Up", the competing drag queens picked Pit Crew men by two to drop their pants until they found matching underwear.

 Members

 RuPaul's Drag Race (2009–present)

 Pit Crew members of the first season of RuPaul's Drag Race included Kenyon Glover, Keon Hunt, and Preston Taylor.
 Max "The Body" Philisaire participated during the second season.

 Television host and men's lifestyle expert Jason J. Carter joined for seasons 3–10.
 Shawn Morales was a member for seasons 3–6.
 According to Morales, he and Carter got the job through their being go-go dancers in gay clubs; a friend "knew someone in the casting department" and secured an audition.

 Ronnie Kroell was a Pit Crew member for the fifth season.
 Miles Davis Moody, an actor and model, was a member for seasons 6–8.
 Simon Sherry-Wood was a member for the sixth season, and previously starred on The Real World: Paris (2003).
 Bryce Eilenberg, a straight ally, was a member since season 7.
 Jared North and Yadier Despaigne joined the crew for season 9.
 Laith Ashley appeared as the Pit Crew's first openly trans man during the series' tenth season.
+Bruno Alcantara joined the crew for the eleventh season (2019), and Calixto Quan was a member during the fifteenth season.